Mint Chocolate Chip Cake

 As an optional step (but it will make the cake even more decadent) spread a thin layer of your ganache on the cake.
 Follow with your mint chocolate chip buttercream.
 Add another cake layer and repeat the steps, then add the last cake layer and crumb coat.

-So, if you'd like to try this method, bake your cake layers as usual.
-Remove the pans from the oven and allow them to cool- I cool mine still in the pans for about 5 minutes on a cooling rack.
+- If you'd like to try this method, bake your cake layers as usual.
+Remove the pans from the oven and allow them to cool.
+I cool mine still in the pans for about 5 minutes on a cooling rack.

-Then, flip out and individually wrap with plastic wrap and foil.
+- Then, flip out, allow to cool a bit longer.
+Then, individually wrap with plastic wrap and foil.
 To make this step easier, you can flip each cake onto a wrapped cake board and then wrap with plastic wrap and foil.
 (I mention wrapping the cake board so that you can re-use them).

 Decorating the Mint Chocolate Chip Cake

-Then, I smoothed over the frosting with my trusty bench scraper.
+Then, I smoothed over the frosting with my trusty metal bench scraper.
 If you need to make some touch ups (like I did), you can chill the cake in the freezer for about 15 minutes to firm up the frosting and smooth over where necessary with a hot spatula or bench scraper.
+(This is known as the "hot knife method" for smoothing buttercream.)

 Alternatives for Mint Chocolate Cakes

-You could also change things up and incorporate Andes mints, Junior Mints, or Peppermint Patties into your design, or even a little peppermint extract into the chocolate frosting or cake batter.
-So many options, and all of them are delicious!
+You could also change things up and incorporate Andes mints, Junior Mints, or Peppermint Patties into your cake design.
+There are so many options, and all of them are delicious!

 Making Cupcakes?
 Mint Chocolate Chip Cupcakes are ALWAYS a good idea!
 Here's our Classic Chocolate Cupcake Recipe if you need it for light, fluffy chocolate cupcakes!

-In this recipe, we used our Classic Chocolate Cake, but any favorite chocolate cake recipe can easily substituted for this Mint Chocolate Chip Cake!
-Here are a few other favorites to keep in mind:
+In this recipe, we used our Classic Chocolate Cake from Scratch, but any favorite chocolate cake recipe can easily substituted for this Mint Chocolate Chip Cake.

 For the Chocolate Cake